 Data Breach Insurance from Major Processors

-Some of the largest processing companies, including First Data and TSYS, offer data breach insurance plans.
+Some of the largest processing companies, including Fiserv (formerly First Data) and TSYS, offer data breach insurance plans.
 First Data’s TransArmor option includes a liability waiver in the event of a data breach, while TSYS’ Card Compromise Assistance Plan (CCAP) is available separately or as part of the more robust TSYS Guardian Security Suite.

 How can a company protect information from a data breach?